vsmac/Linux_Essentials/README.md

 # to move back one directory

 cd -
-# To go back to the last directory you were in, use:
+# To go back to the last directory you were in,

 cd ~
 # Go to home directory